 Progress made on the implementation of BO Transparency by LEITI

-In addition to the legal framework, Liberia has taken a number of practical steps to operationalize and strengthen BO disclosure.
+In addition to the legal framework, Liberia has taken several practical steps to operationalize and strengthen BO disclosure.
 These initiatives focus on making BO data more accessible, improving the quality and reliability of disclosures, and building the capacity of institutions and stakeholders to use the information effectively.
 Key developments include:

 Launch of the Digital BO Register: The register was launched on 29 September 2023 and became operational on 1 December 2023, providing public access to names, addresses, ownership stakes, and control information.